WayScience/CytoSnake/docs/tutorial.rst

    cytosnake init -d *.sqlite -d metadata -b barcode_platemap.csv

-If there is an instances were you are going to use morhpological datasets obtained from DeepProfiler, then you must explicitly state the datatype flag when using `init`:
+If there is an instances were you are going to use morphological datasets obtained from DeepProfiler, then you must explicitly state the datatype flag when using `init`: